googlefonts/colr-gradients-spec/colr-gradients-spec.md

 is desirable for reusable parts but introduces the possibility of a cyclic graph.
 Implementations should track the COLR gids they have seen in processing and fail if a gid is reached repeatedly.

+# Bounded Layers Only

+Every entry in the `LayerV1List` must define a bounded region.
+Implementations must confirm this invariant.
+Unbounded layers must not render.

+The following paints are always bounded:

+- `PaintGlyph`
+- `PaintColrGlyph`

+The following paints are always unbounded:

+- `PaintSolid`
+- `PaintLinearGradient`
+- `PaintRadialGradient`

+The following paints *may* be bounded:

+- `PaintTransformed` is bounded IFF the source is bounded
+- `PaintComposite` boundedness varies by mode:
+   - Always bounded
+      - `COMPOSITE_CLEAR`
+   - Bounded IFF src is bounded
+      - `COMPOSITE_SRC`
+      - `COMPOSITE_SRC_OUT`
+   - Bounded IFF backdrop is bounded
+      - `COMPOSITE_DEST`
+      - `COMPOSITE_DEST_OUT`
+   - Bounded IFF src OR backdrop is bounded
+      - `COMPOSITE_SRC_IN`
+      - `COMPOSITE_DEST_IN`
+   - Bounded IFF src AND backdrop are bounded
+      - *all other modes*

 # Structure of gradient COLR v1 extensions